Sophietje/Verification-Tool-Overview/Tools/Solvers/SMT/Reluplex.md

 Other solvers: [CVC4](CVC4.md), [Z3](Z3.md), [Yices](Yices.md), [MathSAT](MathSAT.md), [Gurobi](../Gurobi.md).

 Other tools that focus on the verification of neural networks: [NNV](../../NNV.md), [Marabou](../../Marabou.md), [[ReluVal]]

+#### Meta
+:: SMT
+:: DNN
+:: PV4 :: produces a satisfiability result for a formula